Frontcountry Camping Policies and Fees

-Camping Fees for Provincial parks are identified on the individual Parks webpages and also in the Fee Schedule
+Camping Fees for provincial parks are identified on the individual parks webpages and also in the fee schedule.
+[PDF 168KB]

-For an additional nightly charge a second vehicle (non RV) may be allowed on site for 1/2 the campsite fee (to a maximum of $12/night).
+For an additional nightly charge a second vehicle (non RV) may be allowed on site for ½ the campsite fee (to a maximum of $12/night).
 Note: A towed vehicle is not considered a second vehicle.
-(See Camping Party Definition below

 The nightly campsite fee is levied on a per